jormondroyd27/live_football_scores/README.md

 This application scrapes live football fixture results from the Sky Sports website using BeautifulSoup and Flask.

-To run this application you will need to create a virtual environment to using the following command.
+To run this application you will need to create a virtual environment, use the following command to create the virtual environment.

 ```bash
 $ python3 -m venv venv